foronda/foronda.github.io/about.md

 My name is **Brylian Foronda**, and this is my personal blog.

 I am an alumni of the University of Hawaii at Manoa, with a Bachelors degree in Computer Engineering.
-I am currently a full-time IT Professional at the [Kaʻanapali Beach Hotel](http://kbhmaui.com) and a part-time Web Application Developer at the [Research Corporation at the University of Hawaii](http://www.rcuh.com/).
+I am currently a full-time IT Manager at the [Kaʻanapali Beach Hotel](http://kbhmaui.com) and a part-time Web Application Developer at the [Research Corporation at the University of Hawaii](http://www.rcuh.com/).

 ### Academic Achievements
  - Associates degree in Electronics and Computer Engineering Technology from University of Hawaii Maui College